 - Environmental criteria for gold mining must be met

 In addition, the workers must be paid a monthly fixed income, instead of just paying the amount found.
-In addition, child labor is strictly prohibited in this certification.
+Child labor is also strictly prohibited in this certification.
 Other ethical gold mining initiatives include the Swiss Better Gold Association (SBGA), which is also part of the Fairminded and Fairtrade gold initiatives.
+Brands with certificates as such produce sustainable jewelry.

 In addition, various companies and trade associations from the gold and diamond industries joined forces to form the non-profit organization "RJC Chain of Custody Gold".
 This advocates an ethical, socially and environmentally compatible as well as human rights compliant company policy and also promotes this along the entire supply chain.

-The most well-known advocate of ethical gold is luxury manufactory Chopard , Since XNUMX, Chopard has been producing all of its watch and jewelry collections from 100% ethical gold.
+The most well-known advocate of sustainable jewelry made of ethical gold is luxury manufactory Chopard.
+Since XNUMX, Chopard has been producing all of its watch and jewelry collections from 100% ethical gold.

-Capolavoro also offers great jewelry and creates its products exclusively from XNUMXnd Life-Cycle Gold.
+Capolavoro also offers great sustainable jewelry and creates its products exclusively from XNUMXnd Life-Cycle Gold.
 The gold comes from recycling processes of secondary material.
 Waste from the industrial processing of precious metals, e.g. for jewelry and watch production, as well as old gold, which was previously used to process coins and old jewelry, is used.
 By doing so, resources can be spared and reused.
+The result: beautiful, ethical and sustainable jewelry.

 3. Lark & Berry